Frequently Asked Questions

 ensure the standard of accommodation is suitable and our high

 standards continue to be maintained.
-Our local representatives who
+Our local representative in

-supporting our host families and closely monitoring each student's
+in supporting our host families and closely monitoring each

-progress during their study period.
-In addition to this we follow
+student's progress during their study period.
+In addition to this

-all the latest legal guidance and we pay for all host family
+we follow all the latest legal guidance and we pay for all host

 Will I get my own room?